iyhaoo/deep-image-prior-tensorflow/README.md

 # deep-image-prior-tensorflow

-A tensorflow implement of the inpainting module in deep-image-prior. https://dmitryulyanov.github.io/deep_image_prior
+A tensorflow implement of the inpainting module in deep-image-prior (https://dmitryulyanov.github.io/deep_image_prior).

 ## Input